 \subsection{A simulation example with $N=3$, $W=2$}

-Take the circumstance that a three-level ladder type atom is coupled with the cavity, and the cavity is coupled with two parallel waveguides.
-Then the state of the quantum system can be represented as \begin{scriptsize}
+Take the circumstance that a three-level ladder type atom is coupled with a cavity, and the cavity is coupled with two parallel waveguides.
+Then the state of the quantum system is \begin{scriptsize}

 \end{scriptsize} where the meaning of the state vectors are as follows:

 (1)~$|2,0,0\rangle$: the atom is at the excited state $|2\rangle$ and there are not any photons in the cavity or waveguides;

 (2)~$|1,1,0\rangle$: the atom is $|1\rangle$ and there is one photon in the cavity but no photons in the waveguides;